-Our Highlander Secret Hunter deck list guide features the best deck list for Season 70 of Hearthstone (January 2020).
-You can also find some general strategy advice and a breakdown of the deck’s key combos, but we will continue to add much more for Highlander Secret Hunter over time.
+Our Highlander Hunter deck list guide features the best deck list for Season 81 of Hearthstone (December 2020).
+You can also find some general strategy advice and a breakdown of the deck’s key combos, but we will continue to add much more for Highlander Hunter over time.

-Of course, you need a contingency plan in case you don’t draw the perfect curve, so our Highlander Secret Hunter deck is designed to play like a traditional Midrange Hunter most of the time.
-It includes Zul'jin and a series of powerful Hunter spells, which will lead to significant swing turns that can win you the game on their own, as well as refill your hand with large amounts of value for a final push.
-A whole lot of Secret synergy, as well as some solid Beasts and Mechs to stay in the game along with Zul’jin.
+Of course, you need a contingency plan in case you don’t draw the perfect curve, so our Highlander Hunter deck is designed to play like a traditional Midrange Hunter most of the time.
+You've got a bit of Secret synergy, a dose of Beastly action, and a bunch of big cards to finish off your enemy.

-It’s turned out that Highlander Secret Hunter is still viable in Descent of Dragons, despite the brand new archetype of Highlander Dragon Hunter being strong as well.
-Our Highlander Secret Hunter guide has the best deck list for the new meta, as well as tips on piloting this deck to the best possible success.
+It’s turned out that Highlander Hunter is still viable in Darkmoon Faire, thanks in no small part to the sweet Secret package included in this expansion, as well as the extremely streamlined version of the deck that’s come to the fore recently.
+Our Highlander Hunter guide has the best deck list for the current meta, as well as tips on piloting this deck to success.